AlliesChen/etch-a-sketch/README.md

 You can color the grids plate when having your mouse over a grid.
 The color gets darken by each step you made, and will be full black in 10 steps after.

+The initial plate has 16*16 grids.
+Using the reset button on the left top corner, you can clear the color and make a new x\*x grids plate.
+The range for the 'x' is 1 to 100 without digits after decimal.

 ---

 ## Reference: